networkteam/Networkteam.Neos.MailObfuscator/README.md

 $ composer require networkteam/neos-mailobfuscator
 ```

-There is no need for configuration, as a TypoScript processor is attached to all prototypes extending
+There is no need for configuration, as a Fusion processor is attached to all prototypes extending
-`TYPO3.Neos:Content`.
+`Neos.Neos:Content`.

 Configuration
 -------------